 Some courts may wish to adopt an administered court-annexed mediation program even if it requires additional funding.
 For such courts, we refer to the courtannexed mediation programs that have been adopted by the Commercial Division of the N.Y.S.
 Supreme Court, New York County, and the U.S. District Court for the Eastern District of New York.
-The Rules for those court-annexed mediation programs are attached hereto as Exhibits B and C respectively.
 It should be noted that, under these and other programs, qualified mediators have been willing to serve on a reduced fee or even pro bono basis for at least a portion of their time.